mattvchandler/sqlitepp/README.md

     # dpkg -i libsqlitepp-dev*.deb

-When linking your own code using sqlitepp, you will need to link to both the sqlitepp and sqlite3 libraries: `-l sqlitepp -lsqlite3` (depending on your OS)
+When linking your own code using sqlitepp, you will need to link to both the sqlitepp and sqlite3 libraries: `-lsqlitepp -lsqlite3` (depending on your OS)

 #### Documentation
 If doxygen is installed, library documentation can be generated with: `$ make doc`